 - Item Specifics are controlled by Product information, often a custom Product Attribute like color.
 You can revise these through both the UI and spreadsheets too.

 - The mapping that controls which eBay Item Specifics is Marketplace information.
 You can access the mapping by clicking opening the eBay Listing Details pop up window for any specific product (gear icon).
-You can change the mapping in bulk through your eBay Listing Templates, but be sure to see our article Changing an eBay Listing Template and Updating Live Listings if you do.
+You can change the mapping in bulk through your eBay Listing Templates, but be sure to see our article Revising an eBay Listing Template and Updating Live Listings if you do.

 - See Imported Item Specifics below for one caution about the Item Specifics on imported listings.